 This crossbreed is usually referred to as the Morkie, but it is sometimes called the Morkshire Terrier.
 Despite their unfortunate status as a designer breed, you can find these mixed-breed dogs at shelters and breed-specific rescues.
 Remember, when you are looking for pets, adopt!
 Don’t shop!

 These adorable dogs make excellent apartment pets for urban dwellers, and they tend to thrive in small or single-person households.
 Morkies can also be on the yappier side, like their parents.
-If you want an energetic, loving dog who will always want your attention, the Morkie might be the right dog for you.
+If you want an energetic, loving pup who will always want your attention, this might be the right dog for you.

 Morkie Mixed Dog Breed Pictures